gpr3211/gpr3211.github.io/content/post/1/first.md

 +++
 # Summary

-  * This tutorial will show you how to make a text abstraction that you can easily plug in buttons, menus etc and easily change your entire game language.No time to waste lets go !
+  * This tutorial will show you how to make a text abstraction that you can easily plug in buttons, menus etc .In Part 2 we will explore how to add multi-lang support and more dynamic text.No time to waste lets go !
 <!--more-->
-# COMING SOON

 ## Requirements